Summary

 - copy the course where the modules appear to the sub-portal

-- delete the course in the sub-portal
+- delete the course in the sub-portal, leaving the modules in the sub-portal library

 Limits of copying courses to a sub-portal